nml-knight/CSky2TopoCraft/readme.md

 Set this to visualise your map data in the QGIS map canvas.
 Both the worldmap and heightmap layers will be set to singleband pseudocolour and given a colour ramp (default 'Spectral').
 Hillshade and slope layers will then be created for relief and shading respectively.
 Lastly, contours will be drawn - computationally expensive.
 Working on WMS tileset implementation.

 ## Known Issues
-Layer loading and Layers tree layer organisation needs work - any custom layers created by the user will break the layer ordering and, consequently, styling.
+Layer loading and Layers tree layer organisation needs work - any custom layers created by the user may break the layer ordering and, consequently, styling.

 ## TODO:
 implement saved input feature